QuiltMC/rfcs/rfc/0014-asmr-processor.md

 The processor phases are split into two phases (actually it's more complicated than this, more on that later).
 We first have the read phase and then we have the write phase.

 When a class is transformed, the read phase is first invoked for all transformers.
-This is when all transformers inspect the tree of the class and collect a set of slices they are interested in.
+This is when all transformers inspect the tree of the class and collect a set of captures they are interested in.
 Also in this phase, the transformers are allowed to tell the processor certain things about the slices they identify.
 For example, a transformer could tell the processor that a certain slice must not be modified by any other transformer during the write phase.
 No modification to the class tree happens in this phase.

 In the read phase, each transformer also tells the processor about the writes it plans to do during the write phase (along with which write function to use in each case, see below).
 Note that this means that between the read phase and the write phase, the processor can detect inter-mod conflicts, which are defined as one processor marking a slice for write which overlaps a slice that another processor marked as cannot-be-modified.